KostasChar/MCP_test_telco/Camara_Backend/README.md

 ## 🧩 Overview

-This repository contains a **dummy backend** implementation of a **CAMARA API**, used for testing, experimentation or integration demos.
+This repository contains a **dummy backend** implementation of  **CAMARA API endpoints**, used for testing, experimentation or integration demos.

 ---